aksinghdce/docker_compose_cluster/README.md

+# Overall design of the system
+## How I used docker for the project
-Read a more dynamic document of this README : https://tinyurl.com/ybhw2kpc
+Read a more dynamic document of this README : https://tinyurl.com/ybhw2kpc . this document contains other information about algorithms and design decisions besides the ones mentioned in this document.
+Please feel free to comment in this document because you can.

 # Assignment 2 built on top of Assignment 1
 # Features
 Assignment 1 : Distributed grep